soroswap/token-list/.github/PULL_REQUEST_TEMPLATE/create-token-listing.md

 # Create Soroswap Token Listing

-Please answer all the questions so other Soroswap contributors make informed decisions about token listings for the DEX and Liquidity Pools.
+Please answer all the questions so other Soroswap contributors can make informed decisions about token listings for the DEX and Liquidity Pools.

 The format is in Markdown and text between `<!--` and `-->` is invisible and intended to guide.
 If you're not sure about it, you can swap between the Editor and Preview to see how it looks.